Electric blues: Contemporary electric blues

 Since the end of the 1960s, electric blues has declined in mainstream popularity, but retained a strong following in the US, Britain and elsewhere, with many musicians that began their careers as early as the 1950s continuing to record and perform, occasionally producing breakthrough stars.
 In the 1970s and 1980s, it absorbed a number of different influences, including particularly rock and soul music.
 Stevie Ray Vaughan was the biggest star influenced by blues rock and opened the way for guitarists including Kenny Wayne Shepherd and Jonny Lang.
 Practitioners of soul-influenced electric blues in the 1970s and 1980s included Joe Louis Walker and most successfully Robert Cray, whose Strong Persuader album (1986), with its fluid guitar sound and an intimate vocal style, produced a major crossover hit.
 Veteran Linsey Alexander is known for his original Chicago blues influenced by soul, R&B, and funk.

 Since her breakthrough commercial success Nick of Time (1989), Bonnie Raitt has been one of the leading artists in acoustic and electric blues, doing much to promote the profile of older blues artists.
 After the renewed success of John Lee Hooker with his collaborative album The Healer (1989), several artists began to return to electric blues, including Gary Moore, beginning with Still Got the Blues (1990) and Eric Clapton with From the Cradle (1994).

+The influence and legacy of blues

+Blues music evolved from a form of expression for African Americans to a widely appreciated genre is globally influential.
+Blues music is widely regarded as one of the most influential music genre of the 20th century, impacting and shaping the development of popular musical styles, such as rock and roll and soul.
+Rock and roll and hip-hop often implement musical elements that characterize the blues genre.
+The blues genre is not only popular in the United States, but is a genre that can be found across the UK.
+There are contemporary blues musicians in the UK who reimagine the genre in their own way.
+UK blues singer, Elles Bailey, is influenced by the blending of various different genres, such as Americana and rock and roll.
+Countless popular artists adapted and expanded it's sound, allowing blues music to stay present and relevant for over 100 years of history.
+Many modern musicians are influenced by the blues genre, with many of the most listened to genres drawing inspiration from blues music.
+Some of the many influenced genres include rock and roll, hip-hop, and country music.
+Despite the growth of genres such as pop, rock and roll, and jazz music, the legacy of blues continues to reflect in current music.